-The main objectives within corporate sustainability are to reduce consumption of non-renewable resources, minimize waste and create healthy, sustainable and productive environments.
+The main objectives of corporate sustainability are to reduce the consumption of non-renewable resources, minimize waste and create healthy, sustainable and productive environments.
+For this, there are alternatives, such as incorporating sustainable design in signage.

 At Modulex, we are committed to conducting our business with the highest environmental standards and continuously strive to improve.
 By creating quality products with a longer lifecycle, we help protect the environment.